 These resources are being compiled in response to the developing conflict in Ukraine, within a wider concern in the Humanities to archive, and make accessible, the cultural heritage of this country, while also preventing the spread of disinformation.

 Please keep checking this page as we add further resources, and if you have an online resource which you would like to see listed, contact us here.

-MEMSlib is grateful to Dr Suzanna Ivanič at the Centre for Medieval and Early Modern Studies, University of Kent, for her work on the Early Modern History of Ukraine.
-That site brings together a wide range of resources covering the history, material culture, and cartography of Ukraine and the surrounding territories, within the context of early-modern Europe.
+Early Modern History of Ukraine - Created with Dr Suzanna Ivanič (University of Kent), this site brings together a wide range of resources covering the history, material culture, and cartography of Ukraine and the surrounding territories, within the context of early-modern Europe.

 The MAPA Digital Atlas of Ukraine (Harvard University) uses GIS to deepen users’ understanding of historical and contemporary Ukraine through cartographic visualisations of data.